Friday, November 21. 2008

 FROM generate_series(0,11) n

-If you were to change the code above to add a SUM aggregate function on strings - (definition of a PostgreSQL SUM aggregate for text you can find here) you would get just one row with all your markup.
-For this particular one we also created a column that returns the corresponding SQL for the cross tab query.
+If you were to change the code above to add a SUM aggregate function on strings - (definition of a PostgreSQL SUM aggregate for text you can find here)

 SELECT '<asp:GridView id="grv" runat="server">' || E'\r\n' || SUM('<asp:BoundField DataField="' || mth.long_mname